-1. Social Distancing - required for all meetings - maintain 6 feet of distance between you and your client
+1. Social Distancing - required for all meetings - maintain 6 feet of distance between you and vour client

-- 2. Choose as spacious a meeting place as possible, such as building lobbies, or outside spaces, like roof gardens, or terraces - 3.
-Avoid meeting in client apartments - 4.
-Arrange office meetings with clients in larger spaces, such as conference rooms - 5.
-Avoid touching your face and encourage your client to avoid touching their face - 6.
+- 2. Ensure the client is wearing a mask.
+If the client does not have a mask on, ask them to put on a mask and provide them with a mask if needed.
+If your client is not willing to wear a mask, you should not proceed with the in-person meeting EXCEPT in genuine medical, psychiatric or violent emergencies. - 3.
+Choose as spacious a meeting place as possible, such as building lobbies, or outside spaces, like roof gardens, or terraces - 4.
+Avoid meeting in client apartments - 5.
+Arrange office meetings with clients in larger spaces, such as conference rooms

+- 6. Avoid touching your face and encourage your client to avoid touching their face - 7.
 If traveling with your client - a.
 On a subway car or bus, use the least crowded option available, and use a seat to avoid having to hold onto a handrail - b.
 In a car or van, keep the windows open to allow for plenty of ventilation - c.
 When you arrive at your location, immediately wash or sanitize your hands and encourage your client to do the same.
 Follow CDC guidance on washing and sanitizing hands

-IMT and ACT staff will not meet with clients in CUCS supportive housing to minimize the number of staff coming and going in the buildings.
+IMT and ACT staff will not meet with clients in CUCS supportive housing unless absolutely necessary to minimize the number of staff coming and going in the buildings.